Daisies (Katy Perry song): Critical reception

 Alexa Camp of Slant Magazine described "Daisies" as an "atmospheric ballad".
 Brittany Spanos of Rolling Stone described the song as a "booming, empowering [...] bright track".
-The New York Posts Chuck Arnold said the track is "Perry's best song since her 2013 album Prism".
 Jem Aswad of Variety called the song a "Firework"-style slow burner that shows off how far she's come as a singer".
 Vulture contributor Chris Murphy also praised the song, calling it a "pretty good" acoustic-guitar-driven pop song.
 Jessica Castillo, editor of Teen Vogue, praised the song's themes of self-esteem and inspiration, concluding that "Daisies" is "a perfect reminder to stay your path and pay no mind to people who doubt you".
-Kate Solomon of The Guardian wrote that "this song is basically Unconditionally and Tsunami and every other power ballad [Perry]'s ever done".
+Kate Solomon of The Guardian wrote that "this song is basically "Unconditionally" and "Tsunami" and every other power ballad [Perry]'s ever done".

-Chart performance
+Commercial performance

 "Daisies" debuted at number 40 on the US Billboard Hot 100, giving Perry her 25th top 40 song in the country.
 It also reached number three on the US Digital Song Sales chart.
-On the Adult Top 40 chart, "Daisies" became Perry's 16th top-ten single, charting at 9, becoming her highest charting entry on the chart since "Chained to the Rhythm" (2017).
-By having 16 songs reaching the top ten, Perry became the fifth artist with the most top-ten songs on the chart.
+On the Adult Top 40 chart, "Daisies" became Perry's 16th top-ten single, charting at 9, becoming her highest-charting entry on the chart since "Chained to the Rhythm" (2017).
+By having 16 songs reaching the top ten, Perry became the fifth artist with the most top-ten songs on the chart and has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units in the United States.

 Elsewhere, the song peaked at number 37 on the UK Official Charts Company, and on number six on the UK Singles Downloads Chart.
 The song has reached number 33 on the Canadian Hot 100 chart.
-It peaked at number 4 on the Spanish Sales Chart, Perry's highest charting single since appearing on Calvin Harris's 2017 single "Feels" with Pharrell Williams and Big Sean.
+It peaked at number 4 on the Spanish Sales Chart, Perry's highest-charting single since appearing on Calvin Harris's 2017 single "Feels" with Pharrell Williams and Big Sean.
 It reached higher peaks on other charts, including number 4 on Scotland, number 2 on the Ultratip Belgium chart, 12 in Croatia and 3 on New Zealand Hot Singles.

 Promotion

 Live performances

 On May 15, 2020, Perry performed a stripped-down take of "Daisies" and participated in a Q&A with fans on Amazon Music's weekly Friday Live performance series.
 She also performed the song on Houseparty's "In the House" event on the same day.

 The first televised performance of the song occurred during the eighteenth season finale of American Idol on May 17, 2020; the performance utilized mixed reality technology, using a soundstage in Los Angeles equipped with LED screens and augmented reality graphics to allow Perry to see and interact with a digital environment in real-time (rather than using chromakey).
 On May 22, 2020, Perry performed live on Good Morning America, kicking off Good Morning America's 2020 Concert Series.
-She also performed Daisies along with her 2010 hit Firework on Youtube's Dear Class of 2020 event.
-Perry also performed a deep house remix virtually for the Can't Cancel pride benefit concert on June 26, 2020.
+She also sang "Daisies" along with "Firework" on YouTube's Dear Class of 2020 event.
+Perry also performed a deep house remix virtually for the "Can't Cancel Pride" benefit concert on June 26, 2020.